 The majority of Haldon Forest Park is designated a Site of Special Scientific Interest (SSSI) for its valuable habitat and species of raptor and butterfly.
 Our long-term forest management includes caring for and creating habitats, such as managing bracken in butterfly areas, creating new open spaces to expand Haldon’s heath habitat, and introducing more standing water in the forest.
 This means that, alongside our visitors, nature thrives in the forest from invertebrates and fungi, to mammals and reptiles.

-Did you know that Haldon Forest contains more than 4 million trees?
+Did you know that Haldon Forest contains more than half a million trees?